Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of New England is named for the area covered by the electoral division.
+The Division of New England is named for the area covered by the electorate.
 It is believed the area has been known by this name due to the similarity of its climate, fruits and cultivation to England.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information